History of Peer Support

 At that time OMHSAS contracted with two vendors to provide certified peer specialist training to mental health consumers.
 They were the Institute for Recovery, a program of Mental Health Partnerships, and RI Consulting.
 In 2019 a third vendor, the Copeland Center for Wellness and Recovery was added.

 Peer support services were added to Pennsylvania’s Medicaid State Plan in 2007.
 Every county or county joinder in Pennsylvania is now required to make peer support services, provided by Certified Peer Specialists (CPS), available to mental health consumers with Medicaid insurance.

 The Evolution of Peer Support

-- Early 2015: OMHSAS receives a federal grant and partners with the Coalition, Temple University, Allegheny County, and Delaware County to develop a new training for CPSs to work in crisis services.
+- Early 2015: OMHSAS received a federal grant and partnered with the Coalition, Temple University, Allegheny County, and Delaware County to develop a new training for CPSs to work in crisis services.

 - July 2013: The PA Peer Support Coalition becomes an independent 501(c)3 organization and the Steering Committee becomes a Board of Directors.